esteil/atvfiles/README.txt

 0.2.2 (7) April 10, 2007
 * Added French and Spanish localizations
 * Fix problem with absolute symlinks
+* Use natural sorting for files with numbers
+* Add preference to hide filename extensions

 0.2.1 (6) April 8, 2007
 * Added Japanese localizations